-In cross-border SWIFT payments it is important to model the route in advance:
+In cross-border SWIFT payments, it is crucial to proactively model the payment route:

 We recommend to access Route Planner from a laptop for a better experience.